corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-tear-offs.md

 [NodeInterestRates.kt](https://github.com/corda/corda/blob/release/os/4.6/samples/irs-demo/cordapp/workflows-irs/src/main/kotlin/net.corda.irs/api/NodeInterestRates.kt)

 {{< note >}}
-The way the `FilteredTransaction` is constructed ensures that after signing of the root hash it’s impossible to add or remove components (leaves).
+The way the `FilteredTransaction` is constructed ensures that after signing of the root hash, it is impossible to add or remove components (leaves).
 However, it can happen that having transaction with multiple commands one party reveals only subset of them to the Oracle.
-As signing is done now over the Merkle root hash, the service signs all commands of given type, even though it didn’t see all of them.
-In the case however where all of the commands should be visible to an Oracle, one can type `ftx.checkAllComponentsVisible(COMMANDS_GROUP)` before invoking `ftx.verify`.
+As signing is done now over the Merkle root hash, the service signs all commands ofa  given type, even though it didn’t see all of them.
+In the case, however, where all of the commands should be visible to an oracle, you can add `ftx.checkAllComponentsVisible(COMMANDS_GROUP)` before invoking `ftx.verify`.
-`checkAllComponentsVisible` is using a sophisticated underlying partial Merkle tree check to guarantee that all of the components of a particular group that existed in the original `WireTransaction` are included in the received `FilteredTransaction`.
+`checkAllComponentsVisible` uses a sophisticated, underlying partial Merkle tree check to guarantee that all of the components of a particular group that existed in the original `WireTransaction` are included in the received `FilteredTransaction`.
 {{< /note >}}